bsdimp/freebsd-git-docs/MFC.md

-In this case, the commit encountered a merge conflict in sys/dev/cxge/tom/t4_cpl_io.c as kernel TLS is not present in stable/12.  `git status` confirms that this file has merge conflicts:
+In this case, the commit encountered a merge conflict in sys/dev/cxge/tom/t4_cpl_io.c as kernel TLS is not present in stable/12.
+Note that Git does not invoke an editor to adjust the commit message due to the conflict.  `git status` confirms that this file has merge conflicts:

 ```
 > git status